Curriculum Maps and Overviews

 The Art & Design department at St Joseph's seeks to develop pupil's creativity and imagination through gaining skills, knowledge and understanding of the subject.

-Underpinning this we base our unique curriculum on the 2 principles of:
+Underpinning this we base our unique curriculum on 2 principles:

-- Developing Students’ Visual Communication Abilities – In order for students to be able to express themselves creatively, they require the visual language skills to be able to communicate their ideas and intentions.
+- Developing Students’ Visual Communication Abilities – In order for students to express themselves creatively, they require the visual language skills to communicate their ideas and intentions.
 St Joseph’s students will explore and develop their skills in:

-This will fortify them with the key skills and techniques to be able to express creative ideas in a range of ways and produce engaging personal responses.
+This will fortify them with the key skills and techniques to express creative ideas in a range of ways and produce engaging personal responses.

 - Developing Students’ Creativity – Students will discover that ideas are not simply found or happened upon.
 There are rarely ‘lightbulb moments’.
 Creative ideas – “original ideas that have value” (Sir Ken Robinson, 2008) – must be worked at.
 They are the culmination of considered investigations and the bringing together of a range of inputs.
 Students will learn to develop their creativity through: